What to do in Colombia

 13. Learn to dance salsa

-Put on the bold shoes and throw your Dutch hips into the salsa battle!
+Put on your dancing shoes and throw your hips into the salsa battle!
 Colombians are friendly and patient “teachers” who want to teach you the tricks of salsa dancing.
 Every major city has a dance school or salsa cafe.
 Hotspot for salsa is Cali.
-Check here the best salsa clubs of Cali and read about our own experience with Salsa dancing in Cali .
+Check the best salsa clubs of Cali here and read about our own experience with Salsa dancing in Cali .
 One of the other fun places to learn to dance is Cartagena, where you can practice rhythms like champeta and vallenato in addition to salsa (photo©Insider Tours).
 Here you check the best dance workshops in Colombia.

-14. Bathe in a thermal pool in the middle of nature
+14. Chill in a thermal pool in the middle of nature

-The ultimate place to unwind.
-The coffee triangle is such a place, where you can choose from, among others.
-Termales Santa Rosa de Cabal and Termales San Vicente.
+For us, this is the ultimate place to unwind.
+The coffee triangle (Eje Cafetero/Zona Cafetera) is such a place, where you can choose from hotsprings such as Termales Santa Rosa de Cabal and Termales San Vicente.
 Other chill spots include Paipa and Termales los Volcanes, (from Bogotá), Coconuco (Popayán), Los Ángeles Termal (Neiva) and the thermal pools of Jurubidá in Chocó, which you reach after an hour of hiking through the jungle.

-15. Chill in a mega hammock overlooking the rainforest
+15. Chill in a giant hammock overlooking the rainforest

-You’ll find these laid-back spots, among others, in Minca (Caribbean coast).
-Climb on the back of the mototaxi and be driven up the hill to this beautiful spot.
+You’ll find these laid-back spots in places such as Minca on the Caribbean coast.
+In Minca, you can climb on the back of a mototaxi and let the driver take you up the hill to this beautiful spot.
 Relax with a book in the hammock, or stay for the sunset.
 Colombia’s most exciting hammocks can be found in Abejorral, one of the villages in the vicinity of Medellín (90km).
 Here you can enjoy the view from a zipline hammock.
 Adrenaline rush guaranteed -:)

 16. Discover Colombia -off the beaten track-.

 There are many unknown places in Colombia, which have barely been discovered by travelers.
 This makes traveling to these areas extra special.
-For example, you can visit the spectacular Cerros de Mavecure climbing, hiking in the isolated MitúColombian cowboys at work in Casanare and hike to pink rivers in emerging eco-destination San José del Guaviare and the better-known pink river Caño Cristales.
+For example, you can climb the spectacular Cerros de Mavecure, hike in isolated Mitú, see Colombian cowboys at work in Casanare and hike to pink rivers in emerging eco-destination San José del Guaviare and the better-known pink river Caño Cristales.

 17. Go to Colombia during the Christmas season

 If you have a chance to go to Colombia during the Christmas season, don’t hesitate!
-Colombians are very passionate when it comes to Christmas and have the most insane Christmas lights.
-The lights (El Alumbrado) are lit as early as November.
+Colombians are very passionate when it comes to Christmas and have the most impressive Christmas lights and decorations.
+The Christmas lights (El Alumbrado) are lit as early as the end of November.
 Particularly beautiful are the Christmas lights in Medellín and Bogotá, near the mountain Monserrate.

 18. Come for the carnival or a festival

-The carnival in Barranquilla is one of the most famous events in Colombia and a days-long celebration for locals and tourists alike.
-Also special is the Carnaval de Blancos y Negros in Pasto, in which locals paint their faces black and white, symbolizing the unity between different ethnic groups and cultures.
+The carnival in Barranquilla is one of the most famous events in Colombia.
+It’s a celebration for locals and tourists alike, that goes on for days.
+Also special is the Carnaval de Blancos y Negros in Pasto.
+During the festival, locals paint their faces black and white, symbolizing the unity between different ethnic groups and cultures.
 This carnival takes place in January.
-During semana santa (Easter week) is Popayán is the setting for Colombia’s largest Easter celebration, with a variety of religious ceremonies and processions.
+During semana santa (Easter week) Popayán is the setting for Colombia’s largest Easter celebration, with a variety of religious ceremonies and processions.
 Other popular events include the Feria de las Flores (flower festival) in Medellín (August) and the salsa festival in Cali in September.

 19. Admire the art of Fernando Botero

-Fernando Botero is undoubtedly the most famous artist Colombia has ever known.
-He is best known for the “oversized” sculptures that can be seen in Plaza Botero in Medellín, across from the Museo de Antioquia.
-Highly recommended to visit the museum, with a collection of sculptures and paintings by Botero on the 3rd floor.
-Also in Bogotá you can see Botero’s art, in the (free) Museo Botero.
-One of the most famous paintings in the museum is a parody of the Mona Lisa.
+Fernando Botero was undoubtedly the most famous artist Colombia has ever known.
+His art is best known for the “oversized” sculptures that can be seen in Plaza Botero in Medellín, across from the Museo de Antioquia.
+It is highly recommended to visit the museum, with a collection of sculptures and paintings by Botero on the 3rd floor.
+In Bogotá you can also see Botero’s art, in the (free) Museo Botero.
+One of the most famous paintings in the museum is this parody of the Mona Lisa.

 20. Enjoy the delicious food!

 We saved the best tip for last smile Above all, enjoy the delicious food Colombia has to offer, from street food, comfort food and delicious fresh fruit to the best regional dishes!
-Read more in Colombia Culinary
+Read more in this article about Food Colombia

-After reading these tips, are you ready to plan your trip to Colombia?
-Then check here the online travel guides for the various destinations and useful practical information for planning your trip.
+Are you ready to plan your trip to Colombia after reading about these fun things to do?
+Then check our online travel guides per destination, travel routes and useful practical information for planning your trip, such as travel advice and safety in Colombia.
 In the travel stories you can read about our own travel experiences in Colombia.
+Have fun!